 The Crescent City Home brewers has a storage container located on the Deutsches Haus property.
 It houses our beer serving equipment, along with our 50-gallon brewing system.
 About ten times a year, we move the gear to different locations and make a big batch of beer.
 These events are part educational, part social, and part constructive.
 The 10 people who sign up as brewers, all bring home five gallons of wort, that’s the constructive part.
-Guest are also welcome, which is the social aspect.
+Guests are also welcome, which is the social aspect.
 For those new to whole grain brewing, or who are just learning about our equipment, we will instruct and educate.

 The 10 brewing positions are: